larsks/rhel-osp-upgrade-docs/upgrade-2.md

 [stop]: service.html#stop
 [start]: service.html#start
+[dbsync]: database-upgrades.html

 ## Pre-upgrade

 On all of your hosts:

-1. Install the Havana yum repository.
+1. Install the Juno yum repository.

 ## Service upgrades